 Nebuchadnezzar conquers Judah and establishes his reign over the kingdom.

 Because of their lack of obedience, God allows Nebuchadnezzar to conquer Judah.
 Nebuchadnezzar takes all of the items from the Temple and puts them with the items of his gods.
-This demonstrates Nebuchadnezzar’s complete control of Judah, not only of their land but of their God.
-The Jewish people are now forced to worship his gods.

 To completely conquer Judah, and to bring additional leadership to his court, Nebuchadnezzar took the best and the brightest of the Jewish people and forced them to learn Babylonian customs and to work for the Babylonian empire.